|

 23.1.1962 Gross Tonnage 2,723.99 Length (BP) 325' Pass Acc 1400 Trial speed

-being the first purpose built car ferry (accommodating 9O cars and also the
+history, being the first purpose built car ferry (accommodating 9O cars and

-first to be fitted with stabilisers.
-A unique spiral ramp loading system with
+also the first to be fitted with stabilisers.
+A unique spiral ramp loading

-Packet Company She is now fitted with a bow thrusters a propeller mounted side
+by the Steam Packet Company She is now fitted with a bow thrusters a propeller

-ways in the bow and is sailing on all the routes of the Steam Packet dated
+mounted side ways in the bow and is sailing on all the routes of the Steam

 4.3.1930 Gross Tonnage 3104.18 Length (OA) 372ft Pass, Acc 1st Class 1170, 3rd Class 1103 Trial speed 22.789 knots